chengmateng/udacity_ds_project1/README.md

 This is a project for myself to practice what I learn from data science course in Udacity.

-For this project, I am interested in using Stack Overflow data in the year 2017, 2020, and 2022 to better understand:
+For this project, I am interested in using Stack Overflow data in the year 2018 and 2022 to better understand:
 1. What's the trend in areas of high-income people in these years?
-2. What trends in remote work preferences and practices can be identified in these years?
+2. What's the difference of trend in remote work preferences and practices can be identified after Covid 19?
-3. What trends exist between salary levels, job roles, and job satisfaction?
+3. What trend exist between salary levels, job roles, and job satisfaction?

 ## File Descriptions